Madhouse (1974 film): Plot

-Unimpressed to find that Quayle has given Dr. Death an "assistant" for the TV series, which he never had in the films, Toombes berates his female co-star on set for her performance; she is soon found hanged by her hair, another scene from a Dr. Death film.
-Scotland Yard questions him but finds no conclusive evidence.
-Toombes is harassed by the parents of the actress from the cruise ship, who have found the watch that was stolen from Toombes.
-They threaten to deliver the watch to the police unless he pays them a ransom.
-However, the masked man lures them into the house and impales them both with a broadsword.
-Faye discovers the bodies and is horrified.
-On the set, the series director is crushed by a descending bed canopy in a trap intended for Toombes.
-Later, Toombes is chased through the BBC studio by the masked man while on his way to an interview.
-Julia Wilson, Quayle's public relations chief, discovers a contract in Quayle's files, but is killed by the masked man; Toombes discovers her body in a replication of the death of Ellen, seated in front of her dressing table.
-A distraught Toombes carries Julia's body to the set, turns the camera on, and sets the place ablaze.
+Unimpressed to find that Quayle has given Dr. Death a female "assistant" for the series, which he never had in the films, Paul berates his co-star on set; she is soon found hanged by her hair, resembling another Dr. Death scene.
+Scotland Yard questions Paul but finds no conclusive evidence.
+Paul is also harassed by Elizabeth's parents, who have found the watch she had stolen and threaten to deliver the watch to the police unless he pays a ransom.
+However, the killer lures the parents into the house and impales them both with a broadsword.
+On set, the series director is crushed by a descending bed canopy in a trap intended for Paul.
+Later, Paul is chased through the studio by the killer while on his way to an interview.
+Julia Wilson, Quayle's public relations chief, discovers a contract in his files but is murdered by the killer; Paul discovers her body in a replication of Ellen's death, seated in front of her dressing table.
+A distraught Paul carries her body to the set, turns on the camera on and sets the place ablaze.

-Believing Toombes to have died in the fire, Flay signs a contract to take his place as Dr. Death.
-Later he watches the reel of film from Toombes' studio "death" in his home – only to see Toombes seemingly walk out of the screen, burned but alive.
-When Toombes demands to know why Flay wishes to destroy him, Flay rages that he had written the Dr. Death role for himself, but was passed over in favour of Toombes; he murdered Ellen to frame Toombes in the hopes of destroying his career but was still not given the role.
-He then reveals that the contract that Julia had discovered stipulated that if Toombes died, Flay would take over the role of Dr. Death by right.
+Believing Paul to have died in the fire, Flay signs a contract to take his place as Dr. Death.
+Later he watches the reel of film from Paul's "death" in his home – only to see Paul seemingly walk out of the screen, burned but alive.
+When Paul demands to know why Flay wishes to destroy him, Flay rages that he had written the Dr. Death role for himself, but was passed over in favour of Paul; he murdered Ellen to frame Paul in the hopes of destroying his career but was still not given the role.
+He then reveals that the contract that Julia had discovered stipulated that if Paul died, Flay would take over the role by right.
 The two struggle into the basement, where Faye enters and stabs Flay in the back.
 He falls into a tank of spiders and they devour his flesh.
-Toombes applies makeup to his burn-scarred face, now looking similar to Flay, and sits down to dinner with Faye.
+Paul applies makeup to his burn-scarred face, now looking similar to Flay, and sits down to dinner with Faye.
 Faye says she has made Paul his favourite meal—sour cream and "red herrings"—and they both laugh.